 The ILAC MRA is based on the results of an intensive evaluation carried out in accordance with the relevant rules and procedures contained in several ILAC publications.
 The evaluation of an accreditation body to establish its qualifications to be an ILAC Full Member (ILAC MRA signatory) involves a team of peers, generally senior staff of experienced accreditation bodies.

 Evaluations include time spent at the headquarters office of the applicant body to determine compliance with ISO/IEC 17011.
-Additionally, the evaluators witness the performance of the applicant’s assessors during actual assessments/reassessments to determine if the laboratories and inspection bodies are in compliance with ISO/IEC 17025 or ISO 15189 or ISO/IEC 17020 and that there is sufficient depth of examination to determine competence.
+Additionally, the evaluators witness the performance of the applicant’s assessors during actual assessments/reassessments to determine if the laboratories, inspection bodies and proficiency testing providers are in compliance with ISO/IEC 17025 or ISO 15189 or ISO/IEC 17020 or ISO/IEC 17043 and that there is sufficient depth of examination to determine competence.

 ILAC delegates authority to its Recognised Regional Cooperation Bodies for the evaluation, surveillance, re-evaluation and associated decision making relating to the signatory status of the accreditation bodies that are ILAC Full Members (ILAC MRA signatories).
 Accreditation bodies that cannot be affiliated with a Recognised Regional Cooperation Body may apply directly to ILAC for evaluation and recognition.